vdnguyen44/appointment-scheduling-app/README.md

 ![image](https://user-images.githubusercontent.com/41936050/150025848-760e402e-b459-47c3-881f-088f9a1adb2b.png)

 Customer IDs are automatically generated.
-Once the textboxes are filled and selections are made in the dropdown bar, the user must press save to add the customer.
-Note: textboxes must contain valid input.
+Once the textfields are filled and selections are made in the combobox, the user must press save to add the customer.
+Note: textfields must contain valid input.

 # Modify Customer Form

 ![image](https://user-images.githubusercontent.com/41936050/150026351-79bd90b7-e8b2-4196-b3d8-da46de3b7146.png)

 The form will be prepopulated with the selected customer's information.
-Textboxes and dropdown bars can be edited.
+Textfields and comboboxes can be edited.
 Once saved, the customer's information will be updated.

 # Appointments Form